-

 CDC/NIH Biosafety in Microbiological & Biomedical Laboratories (BMBL)

-The CDC/NIH BMBL is a foundational guidance document that sets best practices for handling and containment of infectious and/or biohazardous materials.
+Biosafety in Microbiological and Biomedical Laboratories (BMBL) is a foundational guidance document published by the Centers for Disease Control and Prevention (CDC) and the NIH that sets best practices for handling and containment of infectious and/or biohazardous materials.
 The majority of UWM campus biosafety requirements are based on BMBL recommendations.
 The latest version of the BMBL is the 6th edition, published in 2020.

 CDC Laboratory Safety